 Review Cover Before Peak Season

-Wedding and event season in Australia (October - April) is when your risk exposure is highest.
-Review your cover limits, equipment values, and policy terms before peak season begins.
-Ensure any new equipment purchased during the year is added to your policy before you take it on location.
+Wedding and event season in Australia (October to April) is when your risk exposure peaks.
+Review cover limits, equipment values, and policy terms before peak season begins.
+Make sure any gear purchased during the year is added to your policy before you take it on location.

 Frequently Asked Questions